thorie05/python_time_machine/Readme.md

   parameter uncertainties.
 However, the calibration results for `sigma_phi` and `mu` do not follow a normal distribution, especially not for only few calibration samples.
-In this case, `bayesian_fit` would assume known parameter distributions that don't resemble the actual results, which will lead to incorrect results.
+In this case, `bayesian_fit` would assume known parameter distributions that don't resemble the actual calibration results, which will lead to incorrect fitting results.

 * The order parameter is subtacted by 1 in the fitting engine, meaning an order of 0.0 in the engine is equivalent to the first-order model or an order of